Balance (Red Velvet – Irene & Seulgi tour)

 Balance (stylized as 2025 IRENE & SEULGI Concert Tour [BALANCE] in ASIA) is the first concert tour headlined by Red Velvet – Irene & Seulgi, the first sub-unit of a South Korean girl group Red Velvet, in support of their second extended play Tilt (2025).
-The tour will start on June 14, 2025 in Seoul and will conclude on September 25, 2025 in Tokyo.
+The tour began on June 14, 2025 in Seoul and concluded on September 25, 2025 in Tokyo.
 The tour consists of nine concerts across seven countries in Asia.
-It will be their first concert since their debut in 2020.
+It is their first concert since their debut in 2020.

 Background

 On April 11, 2025, SM Entertainment announced that Red Velvet – Irene & Seulgi would be releasing new music in May 2025.
 Later on April 14, SM Entertainment announced that they would hold their first Asian tour, titled "Balance", since their debut in 2020.
 The tour is set to kick off with two consecutive shows at the Olympic Hall in South Korea from June 14 to June 15.

 Set list

 The following set list is from the concert on June 14, 2025, in Seoul, South Korea, and is not intended to represent all shows throughout the tour.